LuisNorman/Cinema-Recommender/README.md

 Step 3.

 ```
-Create a connection
+Create a connection in MySQL Workbench
 ```

 Step 4.

 ```
-Create a database named "Cinemarecommender"
+Create a database named "Cinemarecommender" in MySQL Workbench
 ```

 Step 5.

 ```
-Create a user named "testuser" and password named "test123" that can access the cinema recommender database
+Create a user named "testuser" and password named "test123" that can access the cinema recommender database in MySQL Workbench
 ```

 Step 6.